Snyxex/Relvona/README.md

 It combines an embeddable AI support widget, retrieval-augmented generation (RAG), human handoff, ticketing, customer management, scheduling, integrations, analytics, a customer portal, and production-focused security controls in one platform.

 > Project status: Relvona is under active development.
-Review the security and production documentation before deploying it to production.
+Do not use in production, Relvona is still in testing.

 ## Features